 School of Education

 Avila's School of Education Programs are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Missouri Department of Elementary and Secondary Education.
 The programs provide quality education from nearly a century of tradition.
 Students who earn a teaching degree degree through Avila are now serving with distinction in local, national and global schools.
-Join Avila’s tradition in teaching and advocacy excellence and advance your career today!
+Join Avila’s tradition in teaching excellence and advance your career today!

 The School of Education at Avila University is committed to educating innovative, adaptable, and involved professionals, who will provide service to a diverse and ever-changing population.
 Through value-based learning and authentic experiences, our graduates will be qualified, ethical, and responsible contributors to the greater society.